TuurDutoit/creddox-email-guide/README.md

 Inside the `{! }` tags, you can do some more advanced stuff, like maths, logic and text transformations, like Formula fields.
 Docs on this can be found [here](https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_variables.htm).

+> **Note**: You can merge fields into the subject line of the email, the same way you would merge them into the body.

 ### apex:outputField
 The `<apex:outputField value="{!data}" />` tag, outputs a field's content, based on the type of field you give it, e.g. a checkbox is rendered as a checkbox, a currency uses the right format and a percent is followed by a `%`.
 Sometimes, you'll want some more customization options, which are covered below.